 Jewelry shops often offer to finance, but another option is to get a new credit card with a low introductory rate or zero-APR.
 Although neither of these will make your engagement ring more affordable, it will reduce your total cost.

-If you met the perfect person while going through grad school, opt for a modest or simple wedding ring now, and then upgrade later.
+If you met the perfect person while going through grad school, opt for a modest or simple wedding ring now or even promise rings or eternity band, and then upgrade later to some fine jewelry.
 Chances are that you’ll be able to splurge once you are making money, instead of while you’re racking up student loans.

-Plan to get a placeholder ring to wear on a different finger eventually.
+Checkout a placeholder gold ring, gold wedding band, or sterling silver rings to wear on a different finger eventually.
 It could also be passed down to future generations as a keepsake after it’s replaced.
 Another option is to sell the original ring, if it’s not sentimental, to help you afford another piece down the road.